valymayka-stack/telegram-renewal-bot/README.md

 ## Payment approval and renewal jobs

 Users send payment receipts to the bot in private chat as a photo or document.
 The bot marks them `pending_review` and sends admin buttons to `ADMIN_CHAT_ID`.
+If a user sends another receipt while still pending review, the bot replaces the stored receipt reference and does not send another admin alert or create another approval button.
 Invite links are generated and sent only after an admin approves the payment.

 Payment history:

 - Only approved payments are appended to `payment_history`.
 - Pending receipts, rejected receipts, requests for another capture, and invite revocations are not stored as payment history.
-- Receipt image file IDs are not copied into payment history rows.
+- Receipt file IDs are copied into payment history only for approved payments so the dashboard can show a protected screenshot preview.
 - Payment history writes are best-effort: if the history table is unavailable, the main payment flow continues and the bot logs a warning.
-- Use `/payment_history <telegram_id>` or `/dashboard/users/{telegram_id}/history` to review approved payment history for one user.
+- Use `/payment_history <telegram_id>`, `/dashboard/users/{telegram_id}/history`, or `/dashboard/payments` to review approved payment history.

 Invite security: